-The company's Board Charter defines the functions reserved to the Board and those delegated to management in order to ensure the company delivers on its strategy and delivers results to its shareholders.
-A copy of the Board charter is available on the company's website in the corporate governance section.
-The discharge of the Board's responsibilities is discussed throughout this corporate governance statement.
-The Board Charter continues to be appropriate to the company's needs.
+Our Board Charter defines the functions reserved to the Board and those delegated to management to ensure we deliver on our strategy for shareholders.
+A copy of the Board Charter is available on the Senex website in the corporate governance section.

-The Board delegates certain of its responsibilities to the Managing Director and senior management of the company through a Delegated Authorities Manual (DAM).
-The DAM is a confidential internal document that is regularly reviewed and is designed to allow appropriate levels of authority within a framework of controls.
+The Board delegates certain of its responsibilities to the Managing Director and senior management through a formal instrument of delegated authority.
+That document is regularly reviewed and designed to allow appropriate levels of authority within a framework of controls.

-The Board has established three standing committees - the Audit and Risk Committee, the People and Remuneration Committee and the Nomination Committee.
+The Board has established three standing committees - the Audit and Risk Committee, the Nomination Committee and the People and Remuneration Committee.
 The composition, structure, purpose and responsibilities of those committees are described in more detail below.
-The Board may also delegate specific functions to ad-hoc committees or certain Directors from time to time on an 'as needs' basis, typically for transaction related matters.
-The Board charter contains a procedure for the Directors to obtain independent professional advice at the expense of the company.
+The Board may also delegate specific functions to ad hoc committees or certain Directors from time to time, typically for commercial related matters.
+The Board Charter contains a procedure for the Directors to obtain independent professional advice at the expense of the company.

-Director Appointments and Resignations
+Director appointments and resignations

-The following changes to directors occurred in FY18:
+The following changes to Directors occurred in 2019: